Aaron’s Israel Travel Tips

 Experience – In a hotel you will be together with a lot of other tourists.
 In a vacation rental you will more likely be living among locals, giving you a more authentic Israel experience.

 Of course it’s not for everyone, many people prefer the streamlined experience of a Hotel, but if you would like to try something different, I highly recommend trying to find a vacation rental.
 Today there are many websites that make it very easy to find one that meets your needs and budget.
-I love AirBnB.
+I also have some great personal recommendations depending on which area you are staying in.
+Feel free to contact me for advice.

 Tap water in Israel is very high quality.
 You can feel safe drinking tap water anywhere in Israel.
 Nevertheless, some people prefer to buy bottled water because of the high mineral content in the Israeli tap water.